-Online, on the doorstep, over the fence, or on the go - there are loads of different ways you can join in with The Big Lunch this summer whilst keeping it safe and inclusive for you and your community.
+Online, on the doorstep, over the fence, or on the go - there are loads of different ways you can join in with The Big Lunch whilst keeping it safe and inclusive for you and your community.

 We're sure you're all practised at managing social occasions within the rules by now, but here are our top tips for a socially safe Big Lunch!